The redshift distribution of Einstein Probe transients supports their relation to gamma-ray bursts: Discussion

 For instance, it has been proposed that EP events should preferentially detect GRBs that are off-axis \citep{Gao2025}, mildly relativistic \citep[e.g.,][]{Busmann2025}, or at higher redshift \citep{Wei2025}, all of which are predicted to have lower peak energies in the observer frame.
 However, at present there is no strong evidence that EP preferentially detects higher redshift events at a higher rate than standard gamma-ray monitors.
 While this could explain subtle shifts in the redshift distribution, such as the mild excess of high redshift events at $z$\,$>$\,$2$ (Figure \ref{fig:redshift-CDFs}), the current evidence is insufficient to conclude that EP detects higher redshift events at an elevated rate.
 This observed deviation may be a statistical fluctuation given the modest sample size and could even out with time.
 Moreover, it is unlikely that redshift is the dominant factor in determining the observed peak energy, as significant scatter is an intrinsic property of GRBs (Figure \ref{fig:Ep-Eiso}).

 Despite this close connection to long GRBs, EP has uncovered a variety of peculiar transients that are missed by traditional gamma-energy monitors (Figure \ref{fig:lum}).
-These include a candidate relativistic jetted tidal disruption event \citep[EP240408a;][]{OConnor2025,Zhang2025} and multiple events with extreme optical rebrightening episodes \citep[EP240414a and EP241021a;][]{vanDalen2024,Busmann2025}.
+These include candidate relativistic jetted tidal disruption events (EP240408a, \citealt{OConnor2025,Zhang2025}; and EP250702a/GRB 250702B, \citealt{,OConnor2025ep,Levan2025,Neights2025,Carney2025,Gompertz2025}) and multiple events with extreme optical rebrightening episodes \citep[EP240414a and EP241021a;][]{vanDalen2024,Busmann2025}.
 The physical origin of these rapid ($\sim$\,$1$ d) and large amplitude ($\sim$\,$1$ mag) rebrightening episodes are debated.
 While it has been proposed that discrete refreshed shocks provide the most straightforward explanation \citep{Srivastav2024,Busmann2025}, alternative models suggest that the initially fading emission is due to a cocoon produced by the interaction of the jet with an extended stellar envelope \citep{vanDalen2024,Hamidani2025,Zheng2025,Gianfagna2025}.
 In the latter case, the jet could either be mildly relativistic or an ultrarelativistic outflow viewed off-axis \citep{Zheng2025,Yadav2025}.